Abu al-Abbas Ahmad III: Relations with Spain and the Ottomans

 Having ousted Spain’s puppet rulers, Ahmad sought to open diplomatic initiatives with the Ottomans, communicating with Dragut and sending an embassy to Istanbul.
 He also refused to deal with the commander of the Spanish galleys, Francisco de Mendoza.
 He blockaded the fortress of La Goulette, and its governor, Tovar, urged Emperor Charles V to restore his father Hasan.
-In November 1565, when Malta was on alert against Ottoman attack, the Viceroy of Sicily Don García de Toledo, wrote to Philip II of Spain of his concerns about the Spanish fort in La Goulette, which he said "would not last more than twenty days" if attacked by a Turkish fleet.
+In November 1565, when Malta was on alert against Ottoman attack, the Viceroy of Sicily Don García de Toledo wrote to Philip II of Spain of his concerns about the Spanish fort in La Goulette, which he said "would not last more than twenty days" if attacked by a Turkish fleet.
 "The best thing for La Goulette would be to drive out the king from Tunis and build a fort in this city on the estuary side linked with La Goulette, and there would be no other king but Your Your Majesty, and...
 I think that we could get from them [i.e. the inhabitants of Tunis] the amount necessary for the expenses of the two forts.”

-In 1550 the Spanish attacked Mahdia, intending to restore Ahmad’s father Moulay Hasan to power.
-The plan failed when Hasan died, possibly poisoned by Ahmad’s agents.
+In 1550 the Spanish conquered Mahdia.
+They intended to restore Ahmad’s father Moulay Hasan to power, but plan failed when Hasan died, possibly poisoned by Ahmad’s agents.
 The Spanish then tried to instal Ahmad’s son as governor of the city, but ultimately withdrew to reinforce their positions in La Goulette.
 Ahmad could neither risk a new Spanish invasion nor rely on Ottoman support.
 He signed new treaties of peace and friendship with Spain on 24 January 1547, 5 January 1548 and 28 December 1550.
 This last treaty was for a period of six years that Charles V agreed to extend on 6 June 1555.
 In August 1566 Ahmad explained to Don Sancho de Leiva the dilemma in which he found himself, "seeing himself in such peril that he dared neither break with the Turks nor detach from them, because if at the moment he did so, the Spaniards, who are his protectors, put an end to the truce, he would very quickly find himself lost, his forces unable to defend himself against so many powers.”

 While the Spanish controlled La Goulette and, briefly, Mahdia, the Ottomans were strengthening their position in the south and centre of Tunisia.
-Dragut took Djerba in 1549, Mahdia in 1554 after the Spanish withdrawal, Gafsa in 1556 and Kairouan in 1558.
+Dragut took Djerba in 1549, Mahdia in 1554 after its Spanish abandonment, Gafsa in 1556 and Kairouan in 1558.